uboslinux/ubos-website/content/mesh/_index.md

 **To learn more**,
 join the [UBOS Mesh Telegram Group](https://t.me/+qOvJn8uyV4YzMGVh) and ask to get access to the code and tutorials.
+(You need a Telegram account.)

 What could you build if you had access to all the same data that Facebook has about a user?
 And Google.
 And Amazon.
 And and and.
 All in one place, with nice, consistent APIs regardless where the data came from.

 Now you can.
 Intrigued?
-Please do reach out.
+Please join us.